 Although Zoom works in browsers, the functionality of the web-based version is limited compared to the app.
 The time it takes to connect to a meeting is also a lot longer, and in some cases, the connection doesn’t get established at all.

-To fix this problem and get access to all the features offered by Zoom, download the Zoom app on your device and always use to it host a meeting or join one.
+To fix one of the most common Zoom issues and get access to all the features offered by Zoom, download the Zoom app on your device and always use to it host a meeting or join one.
 Here’s the download link.

 Zoom issue #4: Background noise